 The purpose of a DHR is to:

-- establish what lessons are to be learned from the domestic homicide regarding the way in which local professionals and organisations work individually and together to safeguard victims
+a) establish what lessons are to be learned from the domestic homicide regarding the way in which local professionals and organisations work individually and together to safeguard victims;

-- identify clearly what those lessons are both within and between agencies, how and within what timescales they will be acted on, and what is expected to change as a result
+b) identify clearly what those lessons are both within and between agencies, how and within what timescales they will be acted on, and what is expected to change as a result;

-- apply these lessons to service responses including changes to policies and procedures as appropriate
+c) apply these lessons to service responses including changes to inform national and local policies and procedures as appropriate;

-- prevent domestic violence homicide and improve service responses for all domestic violence victims and their children by developing a co-ordinated multi-agency approach to ensure that domestic abuse is identified and responded to effectively at the earliest opportunity;
+d) prevent domestic violence and homicide and improve service responses for all domestic violence and abuse victims and their children by developing a co-ordinated multi-agency approach to ensure that domestic abuse is identified and responded to effectively at the earliest opportunity;

-Since April 2011, five DHRs have been completed and the executive summaries of these reviews are available here:
+Since April 2011, eleven DHRs have been completed.
+The executive summaries of these reviews are available here:

 - Domestic Homicide Review Case 1 – Executive Summary